datacarpentry/rr-version-control/_episodes/02-git-in-github.md

 ### So far
 - A repository is a directory (folder) that houses both the files of a project AND the git history of the project.
 - Once the repository is created you will be directed to the repository page which now has its own web address.
-- Each repository on Github has a unique url so you can easily share.
+- Each repository on GitHub has a unique url so you can easily share.
 - The git history is a detailed history of all the changes made to that file.
-One of the features of using Github is the ability to view your repository history which are displayed in the Graphs section of your Github repository page.
+One of the features of using GitHub is the ability to view your repository history which are displayed in the Graphs section of your GitHub repository page.
 - At this point in the git history of your work-organization-your-name repository there is only one commit.

 ### Edit the README.md file